 When pre-fabricating spool pieces, you will need to have a plan for installing spools once they are built.
-Time saved utilizing fabrication can be lost trying to rework sections that aren't easy to join together.
+Time saved utilizing pre-fabrication can be lost trying to rework sections that aren't easy to join together.

-Traditional fusion

-methods (socket and butt fusion) require space for a few inches of lateral movement.
+Traditional fusion methods (socket and butt fusion) require space for a few inches of axial movement.
 If that space for lateral movement is available, then socket and butt fusion will be the most cost-effective and secure means of joining the spools.
-For straight lengths, leave moving spools unclamped until the fusion is complete.
-Places where the pipe changes direction, such as at elbows, allow an installer to take advantage of the PP-R pipe's flexibility.
-(See the Aguatherm North America

-Design & Planning Guide for safe bending lengths.)
+For straight lengths do not move unclamped spools until the fusion time is completed.

+Places where the pipe changes direction, such as at elbows, allow an installer to take advantage of the pipe's flexibility.
+(See page 3.33 as well as the Aquatherm North America Design & Planning Guide for safe bending lengths.)
 Using a fusion machine, the installer can force the pipe to bend, perform the fusion, and bring the pipe and fitting together for a square connection (see photo series above).